 For the Mushroom Gravy:

-3 tbsp vegan butter (I use “Earth Balance vegan buttery sticks”)
+- 3 tbsp dairy free butter (I use “Earth Balance vegan buttery sticks”)

 For the Mashed Potatoes:

-4 tbsp vegan butter (I use “Earth Balance Vegan Buttery Sticks”)
+- 4 tbsp dairy free butter (I use “Earth Balance Vegan Buttery Sticks”)

 - Peel the potatoes and chop into 3-4 chunks each (this helps the potatoes to cook faster).
 In a large saucepan, boil the potatoes for 15-20 minutes or until a fork goes right through the potatoes.